MA Chinese-English Audiovisual Translation

 Further information about English language requirements and profile levels.

-This programme is designed to prepare students for working, for example, as in-house interns or new hires at postproduction or localization companies, or for freelance work.
+This programme is designed to prepare students for future careers.
+For example, students may go on to be in-house interns or new hires at post-production or localisation companies, or do freelance work.
 A number of our students each year consider progressing to doctoral study after their MA.
 Many of the skills are transferable to other careers such as editing, marketing or social media.
 Audiovisual translation helps students to learn key attributes such as creativity and close attention to detail.